Muhammad-Qasim-Malik/wp-plugins/Readme.md

 - *Backstage by MQ* – For General Use.
 - *MQ Elementor Widgets* – For General Use.
 - *WP Game Hub* – For General Use.
+- *MQ Weather Report* – For General Use.
 - *MQ Cook Zone* – For Client.
 - *MQ Members* – For Client.
 - *Challan Search* – For Client.